Limoncello- Zesty homemade Citrus Liqueur

 Make Lemon Mutha-Pucker for yourself- and turn a frown into a Pucker!

 Make Lemon Mutha-Pucker for those you love.
-This liqueur makes an exotic and special gift.
+This liqueur makes a unique and special gift.

 Where does Limoncello come from?